 In terms of social engagement, Vera is Trustee of both Artsadmin, a producing house founded in 1979 which enables artists to create without boundaries, and Tête à Tête, the world's largest community for new opera.
 She is acts as Ambassador for Fearless Futures, a female-led social justice training programme, and for Apple and Pears, a charity which enables primary school children and their families to explore new worlds.

-In 2015, Vera was listed as one of the UK's 15 Theatre Faces to Watch (What' s On Stage) and was nominated for a BBC Audio Drama Award (Best Debut Performance).
-On stage, she was recently performing opposite Kenneth Branagh and Judi Dench at The Garrick.
-Vera was in Tom Stoppard’s latest play, THE HARD PROBLEM, at The National Theatre and in CHIMERICA (Almeida & West End transfer; winner of 5 Olivier Awards and The Evening Standard Play of the Year).
-On screen, she's filmed for Tom Cruise, Catherine Hardwicke, Marc Foster, and Lone Sherfig.
+As an actor, Vera was one of the UK's 15 Theatre Faces to Watch (What' s On Stage) in 2015 and was nominated for a BBC Audio Drama Award (Best Debut Performance).
+On stage, she was recently performing opposite Kenneth Branagh and Judi Dench, featured in Tom Stoppard’s latest play, THE HARD PROBLEM and was an original cast member of CHIMERICA (Almeida & West End transfer; winner of 5 Olivier Awards and The Evening Standard Play of the Year).
+She's filmed for Tom Cruise, Michaela Cole, Catherine Hardwicke, Marc Foster, and Lone Sherfig.

 You can read Vera's blog HERE.